Security basics

 NIST 800-63B redefines password security by prioritizing usability and entropy over arbitrary complexity.
 This guide explains the modern password rules and how they align with current best practices for authentication.

-1 min readUpdated: 02/16/2026Author: GeneratePasswordTo Editorial Team
+2 min readUpdated: 03/27/2026Author: GeneratePasswordTo Editorial Team

 Key Changes in NIST 800-63B

-- No forced password expiration.
+- No forced password expiration, reducing predictable password changes.

-- MFA is mandatory for sensitive systems.
+- Mandatory MFA for high-risk or sensitive systems.